 The District offers free field trips, including transportation.
-To qualify for these, schools must be registered with the District’s Recycling Assistance Program and be willing to teach 3 classroom hours about municipal solid waste issues.
+To qualify for these, schools must be registered with the District’s Recycling Assistance Program and be willing to submit student reflections after the trip.
 For more information on how to register with the Recycling Assistance Program, email Cher Mohring or call 513-946-7737.

 Location: Civic Garden Center of Greater Cincinnati

 Students learn about composting, healthy soil, and environmentally friendly gardening from Master Gardeners while participating in a number of hands-on activities.
 The trip is limited to a maximum of 50 students per day.
-Limited time slots available so be sure to submit your spring application today.
+Apply now for the fall trip.
+Ohio Revised Science Standards met available here.

 Municipal Solid Waste Travel Reimbursement Program